vbacollective/riff/docs/API_REFERENCE.md

 ### Dynamic Resource Pools

-Riff NEXT 1.2.1 removes the old hardcoded practical limits for buffers and voices.
+Riff v1.1.3 removes the old hardcoded practical limits for buffers and voices.
 Internally, the main pools are SafeArray-backed and grow on demand:

 ```txt
 Buffers -> start at 64, grow when more loaded assets are needed